UN: Protecting Indigenous health also protects the environment

 Lahelo Mattos, 23, was flanked by a handful of her peers from the Global Indigenous Youth Caucus, one hand on her shoulder, as she addressed hundreds of people from around the world on Tuesday.

-“For Indigenous peoples, wellness is defined through the interconnectedness and balance of physical, mental, cultural and spiritual health,” Mattos, Native Hawaiian, said in her speech at the United Nations.
-“We urge the general assembly to include the rights of Indigenous people as a social determinant of health as Indigeneity is a determinant of health.
-Returning lands and waters, lands and waters stewardship and honoring the rights of Indigenous peoples improves human and planetary health and is a solution to the climate crisis.”
+“For Indigenous peoples, wellness is defined through the interconnectedness and balance of physical, mental, cultural, and spiritual health,” Mattos, a Native Hawaiian, said in her speech.
+“We urge the General Assembly to include the rights of Indigenous people as a social determinant of health as Indigeneity is a determinant of health.
+Returning lands and waters, lands and waters stewardship, and honoring the rights of Indigenous peoples improves human and planetary health and is a solution to the climate crisis.”